ReidKimball/Copy-Adobe-Production/README.md

 * Tries to copy production folder even though it previously said folder already exists
 * Doesn’t gracefully exit if Production folder already exists

+# Use of AI
+Generative AI was used to assist in the writing of this code.